About Town December E-Newsletter

 Residents will need to have their carts out by 6 a.m. on their scheduled day for service.
 As a reminder, bulk trash services can be scheduled online at QueenCreek.org/BulkTrash.

-Save the date for Christmas tree recycling on Saturday, Jan.
-5 and 12.
-Live Christmas trees, electronics, appliances and latex or water-based paint will be accepted from 8 a.m. to noon at the Queen Creek Field Operations Facility, at 19715 S. 220th St. (off 220th Street, north of Queen Creek Road behind Barney Family Sports Complex).
+The QC Recycles events will be located at the Queen Creek Field Operations Facility, at 19715 S. 220th St. (off 220th Street, north of Queen Creek Road behind Barney Family Sports Complex).
 The event is open to Queen Creek residents with a current Town of Queen Creek trash and recycling account- please bring a copy of your water bill.
 Tires and household hazardous waste (HHW) will NOT be accepted.
 You can also schedule a bulk pick-up for your Christmas tree online.
 Learn more.

 The Town also offers a free cooking oil recycling program.
 The used oil is collected and turned into clean biodiesel fuel.
 The collection receptacle is available year-round at Fire Station 2 located at 24787 S. Sossaman Road.